LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ### Create EC2 Instance
 In the first step, we use our script from **Lab 6** to create a new EC2 instance.
 This is done by running the following command in our local Ubuntu machine:
 ```
 python3 createInstance.py
 ```
-This script automates the creation of the EC2 instance with the required configuration for SSH access and HTTP hosting.
+This script automates the creation of the EC2 instance with the required configuration for SSH access and HTTP access.
 After the instance is successfully created, we retrieve the public IP address.

-Here's the output from the script:

 ![enter image description here](http://127.0.0.1/assets/lab7-1.png)

 ### Install Fabric
 In this step, we install the **Fabric** package, which is used for automating SSH-based tasks such as managing remote servers.
 `pip install fabric`
 #### Key Parameters:

--   **`pip`**: The package installer for Python, used to install and manage software packages.
--   **`install fabric`**: Installs the Fabric package, enabling us to automate remote server management and deployment tasks.
+-   **`fabric`**: Installs the Fabric package, enabling us to automate remote server management and deployment tasks.

 This command installs the Fabric package, preparing our environment for remote connections and task automation.
 ![enter image description here](http://127.0.0.1/assets/lab7-2.png)